Cappuccino has been a favorite for decades, but have you noticed newer takes like the wet and dry cappuccino popping up?

 Taste

-When it comes to taste, both wet and dry cappuccinos taste like coffee but in different ways.
+When it comes to taste, both wet and dry cappuccinos taste of coffee, just in different ways.

-The steamed milk gives a wet cappuccino a creamy, mild, and slightly sweet taste.
-A wet cappuccino will likely mask its subtle flavor profile if you use a light roast bean for the espresso.
+The steamed milk gives your wet cappuccino a creamy, mild, slightly sweet taste.
+If you use a light roast for the espresso, a wet cappuccino will likely mask its subtle flavor.

 Some coffee shops make flavored cappuccinos by adding coffee syrup.
-It is far more common for a wet cappuccino to be flavored than a dry cappuccino, as baristas don’t usually make flavored espresso.
+You'll find a wet cappuccino flavored far more often than a dry one, since baristas don't usually flavor the espresso itself.

-Most cappuccinos have a sprinkle of ground cinnamon or cocoa powder added before it is served:
+Most cappuccinos get a sprinkle of ground cinnamon or cocoa powder before they reach you:

 Dusting a cappuccino with cinnamon.